foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/rec_lstm.rst

 Fields of ``mli_rnn_cell_cfg`` structure are described in the Table :ref:`t_mli_rnn_cell_cfg_desc`.

-Weights for the cell are consist of two tensors:
+Weights for the cell consist of three tensors:

  - ``weights_in``: a three-dimensional tensor of shape (4, N, M) where N is a number of elements in input tensor, and M is a number of cell elements (equal to number of elements in cell state